 Staphylococcus aureus is an important opportunistic human pathogen and the cause of a large burden of morbidity and mortality.
-The ability of the pathogen to bind to and activate platelets, small (2-4 μ m), blood cells responsible for maintaining normal haemostasis, leads to the formation of platelet-bacteria thrombi on the surface of heart valves, which is required for the development of endocarditis since platelets attached to damaged valves serve as foci for attachment of bacteria circulating in the blood[1].
+The ability of the pathogen to bind to and activate platelets, small (2-4 μm), blood cells responsible for maintaining normal hemostasis leads to the formation of platelet-bacteria thrombi on the surface of heart valves, which is required for the development of endocarditis since platelets attached to damaged valves serve as foci for attachment of bacteria circulating in the blood [1].
 Several studies have shown that S. aureus binds platelets and induces their aggregation.
 The pathogen possesses a variety of surface proteins known as microbial surface components reacting with adhesive matrix molecules (MSCRAMMs), some of which are virulence factors in models of S. aureus endocarditis.
-MSCRAMMs attach the bacterium to platelets, either indirectly, by binding to fibrinogen, simultaneously bound to the platelet surface by integrin α IIb β 3, or by binding directly to α IIb β 3, thus inducing outside-in signalling and platelet activation[2,3] ENREF 8 ENREF 13.
+MSCRAMMs attach the bacterium to platelets, either indirectly, by binding to fibrinogen, simultaneously bound to the platelet surface by integrin $\alpha IIb\beta 3$ , or by binding directly to $\alpha IIb\beta 3$ , thus inducing outside-in signaling and platelet activation [2, 3].
 Such observations rely on washed S. aureus cells and thus ignore the contribution of bacterial molecules secreted into the extracellular milieu.

-Although induction of thrombus formation by S. aureus has been characterised extensively, infection of wounds by this pathogen frequently results in impaired healing; the mechanisms of which are not fully understood[4].
-S. aureus extracellular proteins Efb inhibits platelet aggregation by binding to fibrinogen[5]ENREF_10.
-Inhibition of platelet activity by Efb or pharmacological antagonists causes decreased killing of S. aureus in whole blood and increases the lethality of S. aureus infection in a mouse model[6].
+Although induction of thrombus formation by S. aureus has been characterized extensively, infection of wounds by this pathogen frequently results in impaired healing, the mechanisms of which are not fully understood [4].
+S. aureus extracellular proteins Efb inhibits platelet aggregation by binding to fibrinogen [5].
+Inhibition of platelet activity by Efb or pharmacological antagonists causes decreased killing of S. aureus in whole blood and increases the lethality of S. aureus infection in a mouse model [6].

-S. aureus lipoteichoic acid (LTA) was previously shown to inhibit activation of platelets, although a role in haemostasis, its relevance to the S. aureus-platelet interaction and the mechanism(s) by which inhibition is achieved are not understood[7].
+S. aureus lipoteichoic acid (LTA) was previously shown to inhibit activation of platelets, although a role in hemostasis its relevance to the S. aureus-platelet interaction and the mechanism(s) by which inhibition is achieved are not understood [7].
 In this study, LTA inhibited activation of human platelets by physiological agonists and S. aureus.
-Furthermore LTA inhibits platelet function and thrombus formation in vivo by binding platelet activating factor receptor (PafR), a phospholipid receptor that binds LTA and is associated with an increased platelet intracellular cyclic AMP (cAMP) concentration.
+Furthermore, LTA inhibits platelet function and thrombus formation in vivo by